tsatsujnr139/photo-album/README.md

 ### Pre-requisites

-1. Docker - (Instructions on how to install can be found [here](https://docs.docker.com/install/) (God bless the creators and maintainers for docker!)
+1. Docker - (Instructions on how to install can be found [here](https://docs.docker.com/install/)
 2. Docker-Compose (Instructions on how to install can be found [here](https://docs.docker.com/compose/install/)